 The state bylaws committee shall review and revise the manual the second year of each biennium.
 Such revisions must be approved by the state executive board no later than the winter executive board meeting of the second year.

-A copy of the approved Indiana Alpha Delta Kappa Policies and Procedures manual shall be given to each of the new state executive board members, state committee chairmen, and chapter presidents at the state convention in even-numbered years.
+A copy of the approved Indiana Alpha Delta Kappa Policies and Procedures manual shall be given to each of the new state executive board members, state committee chairs, and chapter presidents at the state convention in even-numbered years.
 Each chapter may make copies for its members.
 The manual may also be posted online.

 Revisions shall be made immediately in the handbook whenever any action that changes policy has been taken by the executive board at a regular executive board business meeting.
 No additional action is needed to approve these changes in the manual